andrewzhang35/hand-gesture-control/README.md

 # hand-gesture-control
-Python application for navigating and controlling a Windows computer using various static hand gestures
+Python application for navigating and controlling a Windows computer using various static hand gestures.

+Please note that the computer commands run in this program will likely only be functional on Windows.
+Currently only gestures with the right hand are supported.

 ## Set Up
 - Clone this repo